-The hot air gravity distribution kit must be installed respecting the following:
+The duct system must be installed respecting the following:

-1. It is recommended to wear gloves to perform this procedure.
+- 1. It is recommended to wear gloves to perform this procedure.
 Remove the plates closing up the 8" dia. holes on top of the fireplace.
 Then, cut and remove the insulation in order to obtain two 8" dia. openings.
-Then, remove the plates closing up the 8" dia. holes inside the fireplace.

-2. Secure the 6 steel brackets (B) with 6 screws provided (C) on top of the fireplace (3 for each ducting).
-Insert the ducting (A) (not provided) into each opening and secure it in place using the steel brackets (B) installed previously with 6 other self-tapping screws provided (C).
+Then, remove the plates closing up the 8" dia. holes inside the fireplace. - 2.
+Secure the 2 anchor plates (C) with 8 screws provided (B) on top of the fireplace (4 for each anchor plate).
+Insert the telescoping section (A) into each anchor plate and secure it with 6 other self-tapping screws provided (B).

-Secure the ducting (G) to the heat distribution box (C) with self-tapping screws (3 per ducting).
-Insert the adjustable frame (B) in the heat distribution box, press it against the finishing material and secure with 4 screws into the heat distribution box.
-Set the decorative plate (A) to the adjustable frame (B).
+Secure the telescoping sections (A) to the heat distribution box (C) with self-tapping screws (B) (3 per telescoping section).
+Determine the needed height and secure the two parts of the telescoping sections together with 3 self-tapping screws provided.
+Insert the adjustable frame (D) in the heat distribution box (C), press it against the non-combustible finishing material and secure with 4 screws into the heat distribution box.
+Set the decorative plate (E) to the adjustable frame (D).